Abraham Lincoln High School (Des Moines, Iowa): History

-Lincoln High School was constructed to address the increasing enrollment of students at nearby East High School.
+Lincoln High School was constructed to address the increasing enrollment of nearby East High School students.
 During this time, the south side of Des Moines was home to new urban development.
 This further increased enrollment and the need for an additional school.
 A bond issue was passed on March 18, 1918, that provided the funds to build the school.
-By 1923, construction was completed, at a cost of $949,754.95 USD.
+By 1923, construction was completed for USD 949,754.95.

-At that time, the school had 55 classrooms, a swimming pool, two gymnasiums, several labs, an art and music room, a cafeteria, and an auditorium, providing for a total student capacity of 1,300.
+At that time, the school had 55 classrooms, a swimming pool, two gymnasiums, several labs, an art and music room, a cafeteria, and an auditorium, providing a total student capacity of 1,300.

-In 1962 an additional wing was constructed, with classrooms, laboratory areas, and a library with over 13,000 volumes.
+In 1962, an additional wing was constructed, with classrooms, laboratory areas, and a library with over 13,000 volumes.

-A male faculty lounge was added in 1963.
-An existing light-well was enclosed to provide for this new room.
+In 1963, a male faculty lounge was added.
+To accommodate this, an existing light-well was enclosed.

 In 1964, further expansions were contracted at a total cost of $1,667,000.
-This provided for the construction of the Roundhouse, home to the indoor sporting venues.
-On the lower level, a new swimming pool and boys' locker room were constructed.
-The old swimming pool was converted to classroom space, but the old gymnasiums are still in use.
+This provided for the construction of the roundhouse, home to the indoor sporting venues.
+A new swimming pool and boys' locker room were constructed on the lower level.
+The old swimming pool was converted to classroom space, but the old gymnasiums are still used.
 The old locker rooms were remodeled into the girls' locker rooms.

-There are a number of prized possessions at the school.
-In the floor of the vestibule is the school monogram done in bronze, surrounded by a design in variegated marble.
+There are several prized possessions at the school.
+On the floor of the vestibule is the school monogram done in bronze, surrounded by a design in variegated marble.
 On the south wall is a portrait of The Boy Lincoln, painted by Russell Cowles, a former student of West High School.
 On the north wall is Lincoln the Statesman, painted by William Reaser.
-In the main corridor is a bronze bust of Lincoln, the work of Laurence Stewart, former student of East High.
+In the main corridor is a bronze bust of Lincoln, the work of Laurence Stewart, a former student of East High.

 The cornerstone of the old Lincoln School, which used to be at Ninth and Mulberry Streets, has been set as a memorial on the Lincoln High lawn.
 It was presented to the school with appropriate ceremonies when the old school was demolished.
-This cornerstone is only one of the many reminders of President Lincoln that are preserved by the school.
-There is a steel engraving of the Lincoln family when Lincoln was in office, and one of the President himself, both presented to the school by Fred Foss.
-A piece of a log from Lincoln's cabin birthplace was presented by W. L. King, a former school teacher.
-An engraving of the national monument in the Soldiers’ National Cemetery, which was dedicated by President Lincoln with his famous Gettysburg Address, is also in the collection.
-In the auditorium above the stage are the words of that famous address, in gold.
+This cornerstone is only one of the many reminders of President Lincoln that the school preserved.
+There is a steel engraving of the Lincoln family from when Lincoln was in office, and one of the presidents himself presented it to the school by Fred Foss.
+A piece of a log from Lincoln's cabin birthplace was given by W. L. King, a former school teacher.
+An engraving of the national monument in the Soldiers’ National Cemetery, which President Lincoln dedicated with his famous Gettysburg Address, is also in the collection.
+In the auditorium above the stage are the words of that famous address in gold.